 6. Turn up the heat with a woodburner

 Fireplaces can be wonderful things.
-The centerpiece and focal point of any room.
+The centrepiece and focal point of any room.
 Just sitting and watching the fire is very relaxing.
 But they’re not exactly mobile.
 Woodburners on the other hand, can be positioned wherever it is safe and convenient to place an extraction flue.
 So, if you have an empty corner and are thinking about a woodfired heating source, why not choose a corner woodburner?
 It’s a great way to save space and to create a focal point in the corner.

 7. Play with instruments